-New England Wild Flower Society is seeking enthusiastic people interested in plant conservation and protecting natural habitats to participate in their Plant Conservation Volunteer Program.
+New England Wild Flower Society is seeking enthusiastic people who have a commitment to plant conservation and protecting natural habitats to participate in their Plant Conservation Volunteer Program.
 Plant Conservation Volunteers (PCVs) puts the skills of citizens to work collecting information on rare plants and their habitats across all six New England states.
 The majority of the work focuses on rare plant monitoring, but there are also opportunities to assist with invasive species removal, habitat management projects and botanical surveys that benefit rare plants.
 The Society also offers free field trips and some learning opportunities to PCVs.
 It’s an excellent opportunity to develop your botanical skills and put them to work, learn more about the flora of New England, meet others with similar interests, and help preserve your state’s natural heritage.

 - Review available surveys and choose ones for your abilities and/or surveys that will excel the New England Plant Conservation Program.